xavdid/website/source/posts/2018-02-21-a-few-more-favorites.html.md

 If you had told me the network sci-fi series I would be most excited about when the fall rolled around wasn't the triumphant return of Star Trek (to be honest, I haven't started it yet), but the Seth MacFarlane semi-parody?
 I don't even like him that much.
 Well, spoiler, past-me. *The Orville* hits a really good balance between seriousness and fun.
 It's got a lot of the same campy humor as TNG (unsurprising, given MacFarlane's history), but with some great plot lines.
 It took a couple of episodes to get rolling and not every episode was the best, but there were absolutely some standouts.
 I enjoyed the serial format, where each episode was mostly standalone.
 I'm excited to see where they take the show when it returns in the fall!

 <br />
 Honorable mention to **Powerless**, for being a breath of fresh air in the superhero genre.
 Great to see the world from "our" side.
-Like many loved shows, it was canceled.
+Like many beloved shows, it was canceled.

 ### Ended